ComradDoge/DogeEU4/README.md

 - Fixed Vaisya governing capacity privilege not being limited.
 - Fixed monopolies giving mercantilism again after 1.35 update.
 - Fixed some monuments only accepting Jewish and not the other forms of it.
-- Poland and Lithuania now prioritize Lions of the North missions if you have the DLC.
 - Fixed lollard rebels not working properly and not acting as an avenue for conversion.
 - Caliphate system is now only enabled in Vanilla Flavour bookmark as it does not quite work as intended in shattered.
+- Implemented Poland and Lithuania Lions of the North DLC missions.
+Polands gets it only in the Vanilla Flavour, while Lithuania gets it in both.
+If you don't have the DLC, Lithuania gets the older missions.

 <br/>
 <img src=https://i.imgur.com/F14PpEA.png/>